 There’s a lot to talk about with pricing when it comes to LastPass and 1Password.
 LastPass is the best free password manager around, while 1Password ranked at the top of the list in our password manager for families guide.
 They’ll both have their time to shine in future rounds.
 For this one, we’re focusing on individual pricing.

 Our two competitors are evenly matched in terms of pricing, offering personal subscriptions for around $3 per month.
 With 1Password, that price gets you the full range of features and 1GB of encrypted file storage.
 The document storage is nice to see, but without the ability to purchase more, it’s best for only the most critical documents.

 LastPass builds upon its free plan with one-to-many password sharing and LastPass for Applications.
 The latter feature is great to see, allowing you to use LastPass’ browser autofill on local applications.
 Very few password managers offer this feature — read our RoboForm review for one example — so it’s nice that LastPass makes it available.

-No matter which option you choose, you’ll have 30 days to try the service before making up your mind.
-For 1Password, that’s a 30-day trial of Premium, with no credit card required.
-LastPass also offers a month of its paid features, but once the trial period ends, you’ll be booted to a free account.
+Depending on which option you choose, you’ll have 14 or 30 days to try the service before making up your mind.
+For 1Password, that’s a 14-day trial of Premium, with no credit card required.
+LastPass meanwhile offers a month of its paid features, but once the trial period ends, you’ll be booted to a free account.